Another key Johnson claim on the NHS demolished

-The Conservative Prime Minister, Boris Johnson, has recently proclaimed himself the champion of our NHS.
-He told the Tory Party Conference last month that:
+The Conservative prime minister, Boris Johnson, has recently proclaimed himself the champion of our NHS.
+He told the Tory Party Conference last month:

 So can we believe these claims?
 Is there really a u-turn on a decade of Conservative attacks on the NHS?
 An end to PFI, an end to NHS privatisation more generally, proper funding for our healthcare services, an end to the hostile environment in our hospitals, and an end to Boris Johnson’s long history of racist and discriminatory comments?